dqops/dqo/docs/working-with-dqo/creating-custom-dashboard/creating-custom-dashboard.md

 # Creating a custom dashboard

-With DQO, you can use dashboards to visualize your results and simplify the detection of anomalies in your data.
-DQO provides the tools for creating your own customized dashboard to house your data.
+With DQOps, you can use dashboards to visualize your results and simplify the detection of anomalies in your data.
+DQOps provides the tools for creating your own customized dashboard to house your data.

 This guide will walk you through creating a dashboard in DQOps, starting with setting up an account in Looker Studio,